mrjoe3012/ground_removal_experiment/Readme.md

 Plots that will be displayed include:

-- Each individual parameter against the percentages of cone/ground points removed from the all removed points.
-- Each individual parameter against the total amount of points removed from each frame.
+- Each individual parameter against the percentage breakdown of the categories of the points removed.
-- Each individual parameter against the percentage of cone/ground points removed from the total of assigned points for each frame.
+- Each individual parameter against the average number of points removed across each frame.